algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

 ### 4.3 Files

-Files, and more precisely header[^3] files, should be divided into multiple files.
+Files, more precisely header[^3] files, should be divided into multiple files.
 A single file should not contain all functions.
 A header file should contain function one functionality.

 Furthermore, header files should not depend on other header files.
 This is only making maintenance more difficult than expected at first.
 This rule does not include standard headers.

-For example in a calculator project, there should be a structure similar to this one:
+For example, in a calculator project, there should be a structure similar to this one:

 - calculator.c
 - operations.h